-We don't know how much this device will cost as yet, nor an exact date for its release but we did manage to get up close and personal with the Galaxy S10 5G - previously rumoured to be the Galaxy S10 X. Here are our first impressions.
+We don't know how much this device will cost as yet, but it will be available to buy in Korea from 5 April, with other markets to follow.
+We managed to get up close and personal with the Galaxy S10 5G - previously rumoured to be the Galaxy S10 X. Here are our first impressions.

 - 162.6 x 77.1 x 7.94mm, 198g